suizokukan/wisteria/ROADMAP.md

 C:\Users\Poste 1\AppData\Local\Programs\Python\Python39\python39.exe

+[DONE] task-173

+Wisteria can be executed on Linux & Windows systems.

+    * wisteria can be executed on Linux & Windows systems (task-173)
+    * PLATFORM_SYSTEM is variable defined globs.py (task-173)
     * improved message displayed in B/04 step: a 'f' prefix has been forgotten in a f-string (task-173)
+    * updated pimydoc (task-173)
     * added a blank line at the end of the A1, D1a and D1b report sections (task-173)
     * fixed default --report string when no command line arguments are given to "titles;A1;B1b;C2c;D1a;" instead of the dumb "titles;A1;B1b;D1a;D1b;D2a;D2b;D2c;" (task-173)

+    * Pylint: 10/10

 [DONE] task-172